Dosage Form: tablet

 Metronidazole is a nitroimidazole and should be used with caution in patients with evidence of or history of blood dyscrasia.
 A mild leukopenia has been observed during its administration; however, no persistent hematologic abnormalities attributable to Metronidazole have been observed in clinical studies.
 Total and differential leukocyte counts are recommended before and after therapy.

 Drug-Resistant Bacteria and Parasites

-Prescribing Metronidazole tablets in the absence of a proven or strongly suspected bacterial or parasitic infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria and parasites.
+Prescribing Metronidazole in the absence of a proven or strongly suspected bacterial or parasitic infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria and parasites.

 Information for Patients